BREAKING

 intensify, whenever you listen to or read

 these efforts to manipulate you, so delete, delete, delete!!!
-As

 long as you hit this ball back across the net, and let him/her engage

-you (in any way), you are keeping your pain very present
+you in any manner, you are keeping

-and alive.
-Yes, your self-worth feels dependent on these
+your pain very present and alive.
+Yes, your self-worth

-outreaches, but try to take heart (for now) that their frantic attempts
+feels dependent on these outreaches, but try to take heart

-of unworthiness, and leave it at that!
+and leave it at that!

 The